High School Summer School

 Summer Learning Transportation

-Fulton County Schools is providing school bus transportation for most Summer Programs in June/July 2021.
+Fulton County Schools is providing school bus transportation for most Summer Programs in 2022.
 Please contact your school in reference to specific transportation options for your student's program.

 To Get Started: